Skip to main content

 How much do optometrists earn?

-The starting salary for a newly qualified optometrist is typically around £25,000, depending on your employer and location.
-With experience, salary can range from £28,000 to in excess of £65,000.
-Source: Optometrist job profile | Prospects.ac.uk.
+Salaries vary depending on experience, location and type of practice.
+The starting salary for a newly qualified optometrist is typically around £35,000, depending on your employer and location.
+With experience, salary can go up to £69,000.
+Source: nationalcareers.service.gov.uk/job-profiles/optometrist

 What career progression opportunities are available for optometrists?

 There are many opportunities following qualification, all depending on your chosen career pathway as an optometrist.
-In Wales, we have the Eye Health Examination Wales (EHEW) Service, which optometrists can become accredited with in order to provide enhanced patient care in the community, including managing and treating minor eye conditions Eye Care Wales | Eye Health Examination Wales - EHEW.
-We also have the Low Vision Service Wales (LVSW), which allows accredited optometrists to support visually impaired patients in the community Eye Care Wales | LVSW - Low Vision.
+In Wales, all optometrists are required to complete Wales General Ophthalmic Services (WGOS) Practitioner Accreditation to provide NHS eye care.
+This allows optometrists to provide enhanced patient care in the community, including managing and treating minor eye conditions via the WGOS Eye Examination and WGOS Examinations for Urgent Eye Problems.
+It is also possible to undergo further training to provide WGOS Low Vision Assessments, which allows accredited optometrists to support visually impaired patients in the community.
 You might decide to undertake further training and higher qualifications in subjects including glaucoma, medical retina, independent prescribing, low vision, contact lenses, leadership and eye care for children.
 These can open up opportunities to work in more specialised clinics.
-There are also opportunities to work in academia, including research and education.
-You could also work on committees that look at improving the future of eye care services.
+More information on WGOS can be found here: WGOS - NHS Wales.
+There are also opportunities to work in academia, including research and education or work at a strategic level looking at improving the future of eye care services.
+Furthermore, there are opportunities to work in hospital eye care services as an optometrist.

 How do I become an optometrist?

 Optometrists study at university for at least three years.
 Entry requirements vary between universities so please check their websites.
 Following this, they must participate in a period of assessed clinical training in practice, called the pre-registration period.
 Following successful completion of these elements, they are qualified as an optometrist.
-All optometrists practising in the UK must be registered with the General Optical Council (GOC), the profession’s regulatory body.

 Do I need a degree?

-Yes, Bachelor of Science (BSc) Optometry.
+Yes, Bachelor of Science (BSc) Optometry or Master of Optometry (MOptom).

 Where can I train in Wales?